EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: EmbRace Design

 \section{EmbRace Design}

 Motivated by Section \ref{sec:motivation}, we design EmbRace to address the challenges.
-Fig. \ref{fig:overview} shows a overview of EmbRace.
-To achieving efficient communication for both sparse and dense data in NLP models, we design Sparsity-aware Hybrid Communication, applying hybrid communication strategies.
-For sparse tensors, we apply AlltoAll to specifically speed up their communications.
-For dense tensors, AllReduce will take charge of the communications as usual.
-To scheduling sparse NLP models, we introduce 2D Communication Scheduling.
-With the help of dependency graph calculation, we could assign priorities to all dense and sparse modules in model and hold a priority queue to perform all communications operations.
+Figure \ref{fig:overview} shows an overview of EmbRace.
+To achieve efficient communication for both sparse and dense data in NLP models, we design Sparsity-aware Hybrid Communication, applying hybrid communication strategies.
+For sparse tensors, we apply model parallel and AlltoAll to specifically speed up their communications.
+For dense tensors, AllReduce will take charge as usual.
+To efficiently schedule the communication of sparse NLP models, we introduce 2D Communication Scheduling.
+With the help of dependency graph calculation, we could assign priorities to all dense and each block of sparse gradients in model and hold a priority queue to perform all communications operations.